pmichaillat/latex-math/README.md

 ## Usage

-+ Add `math.sty` to the folder with your LaTeX document.
++ Add the LaTeX style file `math.sty` to the folder with your LaTeX document.
 + Insert `\usepackage{math}` in the preamble of your LaTeX document.
 + Use the commands defined in `math.sty`.
 + Existing math commands are not affected, so you can continue to use those too.